D3SOX/mpris-rgb-homeassistant/README.md

 2. Ensure your media player is compatible with MPRIS
 3. Verify your Home Assistant configuration is correct
 4. Check that the webhook ID in the script matches your Home Assistant automation

-## Development

-For developers looking to modify the script, the main functionality is in `mpris_rgb_homeassistant.sh`.
-ZZ